reposense/RepoSense/docs/PublishingGuide.md

     branch: release <-- change this line
 ```
 2. If you use `Cron Jobs`, edit it to use **release** for `Branch`
+3. [Use this link](../../../compare/release...reposense:release) to sync your release branch with ours

+#### Use a specific version of release

+You can find the changelog of all releases [here](https://github.com/reposense/RepoSense/releases) <br/>

+This section requires you to be familiar with command line git

+> Ensure you have backup your changes in release branch, as it will be **deleted**.
+> Be sure to note the breaking changes and bugs before proceeding.

+1. Open terminal and `cd` to reposense project directory
+1. Run `git fetch --tags`, which update --tags of your local copy
+1. Run `git tag`, which lists all the valid tags you can use to checkout
+1. Run `git branch -D release` to delete release branch
+1. Run `git checkout tags/v1.5.5 -b release`
+1. Run `git push -u origin release -f' to update the release branch on github

+> If you intend to use a release `v1.6.1` and earlier, you need to download a updated copy of `.travis.yml` as the deploy feature was added after.